Frequently Asked Questions

 How do I request exclusion?

-You may exclude yourself from the Settlement Class provided that your request for exclusion is made in writing and delivered before December 1, 2021.
-To exclude yourself, you can download an exclusion form here, or send a letter that includes (a) the signature of the Settlement Class Member requesting exclusion from the Settlement, (b) the full name, address, and phone number(s) of the Settlement Class Member requesting exclusion, and (c) include the following statement (or a functional equivalent): “I/We request to Opt-Out from the Settlement in the Action.”
-Your written request to exclude yourself from the Settlement must be sent to the Mercado, et al. v.
+The deadline to request exclusion has passed.
+To exclude yourself from the Settlement Class your request for exclusion must have been made in writing and delivered before December 1, 2021.
+To exclude yourself, you could have downloaded an exclusion form here, or sent a letter that included (a) the signature of the Settlement Class Member requesting exclusion from the Settlement, (b) the full name, address, and phone number(s) of the Settlement Class Member requesting exclusion, and (c) include the following statement (or a functional equivalent): “I/We request to Opt-Out from the Settlement in the Action.”
+Your written request to exclude yourself from the Settlement must have been sent to the Mercado, et al. v.
 Verde Energy USA, Inc., et al., Settlement Administrator at P.O.
 Box 6480, Portland, OR 97228-6480.

-You will be excluded from the Settlement only if your request is delivered on or before December 1, 2021, and includes the required information.
-Settlement Class Members who fail to submit a valid and timely request for exclusion on or before the date specified, shall be bound by all terms of the proposed Settlement and any related Final Order and Judgment, regardless of whether they have requested exclusion from the proposed Settlement.
+You will be excluded from the Settlement only if your request was delivered on or before December 1, 2021, and included the required information.
+Settlement Class Members who failed to submit a valid and timely request for exclusion on or before the date specified, shall be bound by all terms of the proposed Settlement and the related Final Order and Judgment, regardless of whether they have requested exclusion from the proposed Settlement.
 In determining whether you want to exclude yourself from the Settlement, you are advised to consult your own personal attorney, as there may be issues particular to your circumstances that require consideration.Back To Top

 What if I do not like the Settlement?

-If you are a Settlement Class Member, you can object to the proposed Settlement.
-To object, you must provide the following information in writing: (a) documents establishing, or providing information sufficient to allow the Parties to confirm that the objector is a Settlement Class Member; (b) a statement of such Settlement Class Member’s specific Objection; (c) the grounds for the Objection; (d) identification of any documents such objector desires the Court to consider; and (e) all information requested on the Claim Form.
+If you are a Settlement Class Member, you could object to the proposed Settlement.
+The deadline to object to the Settlement has passed.
+To object, you needed to provide the following information in writing: (a) documents establishing, or providing information sufficient to allow the Parties to confirm that the objector is a Settlement Class Member; (b) a statement of such Settlement Class Member’s specific Objection; (c) the grounds for the Objection; (d) identification of any documents such objector desires the Court to consider; and (e) all information requested on the Claim Form.

-Your objection must be delivered before December 1, 2021, to the Settlement Administrator at P.O.
+Your objection must have been delivered before December 1, 2021, to the Settlement Administrator at P.O.
 Box 6480, Portland, OR 97228-6480, and served on Class Counsel and on Counsel for Verde.

 If your objections do not meet all of the requirements set forth in this section, they will be deemed invalid and will be overruled.